 This website is a collaboration between the National Conference of State Legislatures and the Association of State and Territorial Health Officials.
-Our goal is to provide a clearinghouse of unbiased, objective information on scope of practice policy related to nurse practitioners, physician assistants, dental hygienists and dental therapists.
+Our goal is to provide a clearinghouse of unbiased, objective information on scope of practice policy related to addiction counselors, dental hygienists, dental therapists, licensed professional counselors, nurse practitioners, peer support specialists and physician assistants.

 The National Conference of State Legislatures (NCSL) is a bipartisan membership organization that consists exclusively of the state legislatures of all 50 states, the District of Columbia and the territories.
 Founded in 1975, NCSL serves all 7,383 state legislators and about 30,000 legislative staff.
 NCSL is dedicated to supporting policy innovation and communication among state legislatures through nonpartisan research, publications, technical assistance workshops, meetings and seminars, and digital services.